eilin/learn2code/2. Intermediate/1. Principles of OOP/1_encapsulation.md

 # Encapsulation

-We've basically covered this already in our introduction to Classes and Objects - with the motivation of being able to group "character" related variables together, we created a Character class to treat a collection of related variables as a single unit to describe a particular character.
+We've basically covered this already in our introduction to Classes and Objects - with the motivation of being able to group "character" related variables together, we created a Character class to treat a collection of related variables as a single unit.
 Additionally in the Character class we defined methods that act upon the members of the object, such as ```take_damage()```, ```is_alive()```, and ```greet()```.

 The basic definition of encapsulation is __to bundle related data and behaviors together__.